You may delay, but time will not Benjamin Franklin

 With constant transformation going all around, the workload has increased.
 This has made hard for you and your employees to maintain a work-life balance.
 And it is happening due to a lack of knowledge about how to manage time and although if you know about it then execution becomes a problem.

 Time keeps on running in a loop with a 24-hour day.
-But it all comes down to the fact about how well you or your employees have been able to utilise that 24- hour day?
+But it all comes down to the fact about how well you or your employees have been able to utilize that 24- hour day?
 And how exactly are you going to manage time if you are not productive enough?

 Before we delve into time management techniques, first we should have an idea about what time management exactly is.